Common ragweed is found throughout the United States, causing problems

 the size of a dime.
 Plant growth habit is either upright or prostate.

-particularly troublesome in the Virginia-Carolina region.
-It is
+troublesome in the Virginia-Carolina region.
+It is an upright plant

-an upright plant which can exceed 7 feet at maturity.
-Its arrowhead-shaped
+which can exceed 7 feet at maturity.
+Its arrowhead-shaped leaves grow

-grow alternate and leaves often have a whitish dusty appearance
+alternate and often have a whitish dusty appearance on their undersides